thomas-hoer/cryptui/README.md

 - Share Files with other users
 - PWA
 - Avoid data loss when using 2 devices at the same time
-- Show 2 columns of thumbnails on mobile devices